 ZØYA directed two music videos, which were released in the spring of 2018 for her singles “I Still Believe” and “Chaos in My Head”.

-In 2020, she released ‘Journey’, her second EP, receiving thousands of organic plays.
-Her lead single "Outrageous" received support from R3HAB and various artists.
+In 2020, she released her second EP ‘Journey’ independently, receiving thousands of organic plays on Spotify and YouTube.
+The remix to her single "Outrageous” received support from R3HAB and other electronic & pop artists.

 In addition, ZØYA is also passionate and outspoken about social issues such as immigration, human trafficking, education, poverty and children.
 She also volunteered for the non-profits such as Fight For Children Foundation, Bonner Scholars Program and City of Athens, WV and interned at the U.S. House of Representatives for the Speaker of the House.
 ZØYA is a practicing Christian.
 Faith plays an important part in her singing and songwriting, though she does not consider herself a part of the Christian music genre.
 Her main goal is to, "share my story with Everyone, give encouragement through music and dynamic live shows, and most importantly, spread the message of love, hope and self-empowerment."